 But keep in mind that if you can’t stand to lose the money, and you need to put in more than you’re comfortable with, it might not be the right investment choice for you.
 Consider alternatives or saving until you can afford it.

 - Diversifying your investments is a good idea no matter what type of investor you are.
 If you’re not sure where to park your money, talk to a financial expert to see what your options are.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Even though you can’t lose more than you put into a Broadway show, you may still stand to lose a lot.
 Before making any large investment, even one you’re passionate about, it might be a good idea to understand your risk tolerance.
 Make sure your assets are safe in the event you lose money.
 If your bank account can’t take afford to take a hit, you may want to find other ways to invest your money.